danewalton/azure-sdk-for-c/sdk/samples/iot/hub/README.md

 Use a PnP device composed of multiple components.
 This temperature controller is made up of the following sub-components

-- Thermometer 1
+- Temperature Sensor 1
-- Thermometer 2
+- Temperature Sensor 2
 - Device Info

 Link to the component DTMI can be found [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/TemperatureController.json).